Products and Resources for Parents and Caregivers by Dr. Jane Bluestein

 Más de 1.000 tips para motivar la cooperación, reducir las fricciones, solucionar problemas, y crear relaciones seguras y afectuosas con los niños de todas las edades!
-Save 50% on last copies in inventory.
-Perfect condition.
+This book is free.
+Cost helps cover shipping in continental US.

 A gratitude journal to help notice the blessings in your life, focus on the positive, and find the silver linings in challenges.
 Quotes, stories, and activities; for personal use or with groups.
 This book is free.
 The price helps cover our shipping costs.

 Stories of teachers, counselors, coaches, and others who made a difference in students lives.
 Personal stories and ideas from kids about what makes a great teacher.
 This book is free.
 The price covers our shipping cost.

 Practical Strategies for Working Successfully with Difficult Students.
 Live, full-day seminar on 4 CDs in large plastic case with free handbook.
 Tons of ideas for preventing problems and building success.
-Save 10% off regular price to help us cover shipping costs.
+Save 60% off regular price to help us cover shipping costs.